 It's the same with a brand.
 It helps build an identity, and connect with your audience.

-Whatever your brand, business, and target audience is, be likeable by them.
-Let them relate to your brand, communicate with them in a way that they appreciate, build relationships in a way that works for them.
+Whatever your brand or business is, be likeable by your target audience.
+Let them relate to your brand.
+Communicate with them in a way that they appreciate, build relationships in a way that works for them.

 From toys to banks to Gothic costumes, develop a personable attitude for your target.